 For example, if learners are interested in environmental problems, they can select the theme of the project such as protecting water resources, protecting wildlife being extinct or reducing air pollution.
 The online environment proves another strong point in that it allows the possibility of producing public results, such as a video, a presentation, a game or even an article.
 This way, learners’ work will be seen by many others than they are in the traditional classroom.

 4. Evaluating Learners’ Outcome More Accurate

 As said earlier, learners have to use many skills to do a project.
 Thus, facilitators are able to assess learners’ capabilities to observe, compile, analyze and summarize the data.
-To put it differently, facilitators have the greater opportunity to evaluate learners than essays or exams in the traditional classroom.
+In other words, facilitators have the greater chance to evaluate learners than essays or exams in the traditional classroom.
 The result of online classroom will become more meaningful when it is done for learner selves, not only for the teacher or the test.

 “We do not learn from experience.
 We learn from reflecting on experience” (John Dewey).
 Throughout a PBL online course, it can reflect on what learners have learned, how they’ve learned and why they’ve learned.
 Plus, facilitators can give informative feedback for each learners’ project to help them do better in the future.

 On the whole, the main advantages mentioned above provide a good case for the implementation of PBL.
 That’s why PBL is a powerful teaching method and becomes widely used in both real and virtual classes.
-Are you ready to participate any PBL online course?
+Are you ready to take part in any PBL online course?
 Effective PBL in the online classroom relies on teacher ability to design high-quality online content.
 Remember that you always have ActivePresenter companion with you.
 Download ActivePresenter today and design your own PBL course.
-Wishing you had great experiences with our eLearning authoring software.
-Don’t forget to visit our blog regularly to update more new e-Learning trends: Gamification, Blended Learning, Microlearning and more.
+Hope you will have great experiences with our eLearning authoring software.
+Visit our blog regularly to update more new e-Learning trends: Gamification, Blended Learning and more.